GZGef/GZGef/README.md

 ---------------------------------------------

 # 💫 About Me:
+I graduated with distinction from Kuzbass State Technical University in 2024, earning a degree in Applied Informatics.
+My education equips me with the ability to combine programming and data analysis skills to create efficient and optimized solutions.

 I'm a passionate AI developer focused on creating practical, human-centered solutions with machine learning.
 My work spans generative AI, recommender systems, and agentic architectures — with a strong emphasis on engineering excellence, clean architecture, and production-ready implementations.

 This personal philosophy drives my approach: I value engineering discipline and clear processes, but I also seek space to influence architecture and solve non-trivial problems.<br>✉️  You can contact me at timofey.krylov.0206@gmail.com<br>🔥 Innovating at the intersection of tech and creativity, coding the future one commit at a time 🚀<br>⚡ «I am a secret culinary master, able to cook dishes from the future... but this will stay between us».